 - 1 The successful completion of Mathematics U127 with a minimum grade of C fulfills the Group II Mathematics requirement.
-The additional three hours are made up as electives. - $2\,A\,minimum\,grade\,of\,C\,is\,required.$ - 3 A biology course used to meet biology major requirements may not be taken more than twice.
+The additional three hours are made up as electives. - 2 A minimum grade of C is required. - 3 A biology course used to meet biology major requirements may not be taken more than twice.
 Attempts include receiving a "W," "WF," and "Audit."
-Appeals to this policy may be made to the Chair of Natural Science and Engineering. - 4 To receive a biology degree, students must complete at least 15 hours of major course credit at USC Unstate - 5 A minimum of two 500-level courses (excluding 599) must be completed.
-A maximum of 4 hours from BIOL U581, U583L or U582 may be counted as major credit.
+Appeals to this policy may be made to the Chair of Natural Science and Engineering. - 4 To receive a biology degree, students must complete at least 15 hours of major course credit at USC Upstate. - 5 A minimum of two 500-level courses (excluding 599) must be completed.
+A maximum of 4 hours from BIOL U581, U583L or U582 may be counted for 500-level credit.
 A total of 11 courses in the major are required. - 6 A cognate is required for all students not fulfilling requirements for a minor that has been approved by their advisor. - 7 Up to 6 hours (8 hours if lab courses) of general education (less than 300-level) may be used to satisfy requirements of a minor.